mdn/content/files/en-us/web/javascript/reference/operators/async_function_star_/index.md

 - `name` {{optional_inline}}
   - : The function name.
 Can be omitted, in which case the function is _anonymous_.
 The name is only local to the function body.
 - `paramN` {{optional_inline}}
-  - : The name of an argument to be passed to the function.
+  - : The name of a formal parameter for the function.
+For the parameters' syntax, see the [Functions reference](/en-US/docs/Web/JavaScript/Guide/Functions#function_parameters).
 - `statements` {{optional_inline}}
   - : The statements which comprise the body of the function.